cespi/Java_MusicWriter/README.md

 #Java_MusicWriter

-Long term project to write code tht listen's to a user sing and returns the correpsoning sheet music
+Long term project to write code that listens to a user singing and returns the corresponding sheet music